 1. Too much dust

-Too much dust can block the vents of a laptop, resulting in poor air circulation inside.
-At the same time, dust will also adhere to the cooling fan, thereby reducing its cooling efficiency.
+Too much dust can block the vents, leading to poor internal air circulation.
+At the same time, dust will also accumulate on the cooling fan, thereby reducing its cooling efficiency.

 2. Too many running programs

-When the laptop runs too many programs, the utilization of the CPU, memory, graphics card, hard disk, motherboard, and power supply is very high.
-When these components are used at a high rate, they dissipate a lot of heat, which can overheat the laptop.
+When a laptop runs too many programs, the load on the CPU, memory, graphics card, hard drive, motherboard, and power supply rises sharply.
+These components generate a large amount of heat under high load, causing the laptop to overheat.

 3. Use Environment

-When the ambient temperature of the laptop is too high, the heat generated by the laptop will increase, and the heat dissipation efficiency will be relatively reduced.
+When the ambient temperature around a laptop is too high, the heat it generates increases, and its cooling efficiency relatively decreases.

 How to stop your laptop from overheating